40843245/terminal-tutorial/terminal/Bash terminal/tutorial/CH5 -- expression.md

-# CH4 -- expression
+# CH5 -- expression
 ## objectives
 You will know how to

   + express an expression
   + perform an arithmetic operation
+  + get length of string

-## CH4-1 -- introduction of an expression
+## CH5-1 -- introduction of an expression
 An expression contains math operation, string operation.

 ```